-The AD605 is a low noise, accurate, dual channel, linear-in-dB variable gain amplifier, optimized for any application requiring high performance, wide bandwidth variable gain control.
+The AD605 is a low noise, accurate, dual channel, linear-in-dB variable gain amplifier, which is optimized for any application requiring high performance, wide bandwidth variable gain control.
 Operating from a single 5 V supply, the AD605 provides differential inputs and unipolar gain control for ease of use.
-Added flexibility is achieved with a user-determined gain range and an external reference input that provides user-determined gain scaling (dB/V).
+Added flexibility is achieved with a user-determined gain range and an external reference input which provides user-determined gain scaling (dB/V).

-The high performance linear-in-dB response of the AD605 is achieved with the differential input, single-supply, exponential amplifier (DSX-AMP) architecture.
+The high performance linear-in-dB response of the AD605 is achieved with the differential input, single supply, exponential amplifier (DSX-AMP) architecture.
 Each of the DSX-AMPs comprise a variable attenuator of 0 dB to -48.4 dB followed by a high speed fixed gain amplifier.
 The attenuator is based on a 7-stage R-1.5R ladder network.
 The attenuation between tap points is 6.908 dB, and 48.360 dB for the entire ladder network.
-The DSX-AMP architecture results in 1.8 nV/ $\!\sqrt{}$ Hz input noise spectral density and accepts a ± 2.0 V input signal when VOCM is biased at VP/2.
+The DSX-AMP architecture results in 1.8 nV/ $\sqrt{\rm Hz}$ input noise spectral density and will accept a $\pm 2.0$ V input signal when VOCM is biased at VP/2.